a1ext/labeless/README.md

 Labeless is a plugin system for **dynamic, seamless and realtime synchronization between IDA Database and debug backend**.
 It consists of two parts: IDA plugin and debug backend's plugin.

-Labeless significantly reduces time that researcher spends on transferring already reversed\documented code information from IDA (static) to debugger (dynamic).
+Labeless significantly reduces time that researcher spends on transferring already reversed/documented code information from IDA (static) to debugger (dynamic).
 It saves time, preventing from doing the same job twice.
 Also, you can document and add data to the IDB on the fly and your changes will be automatically propagated to debug backend, even if you will restart the virtual machine or instance of debug backend will crash.
 So, you will never lose your research.

 This solution is highly upgradable.
 You can implement any helper scripts in Python on debug backend's side and then just call them from IDA with one line of code, parsing the results and automatically propagating changes to IDB.